 Let’s take a prominent example:

-Contrary to the current media dialogue, the issue here is not people using technology; it is the way that technology purposefully manipulates people – due to the algorithmic systems designed to encourage their interaction.
+Contrary to the current media dialogue, the issue here is not people using technology; it is the way that technology purposefully manipulates people – due to the algorithmic systems designed to encourage9 their interaction.

 More objectively, if we examine this in terms of politics and power, what is new here?
 Why are we worried by the US right-wing?

 The Capitol Building in Washington has always been occupied by white supremacists and racists – certainly since it was rebuilt after the British burned it down in 1812.
-As Jason Hickel tweeted this week:
+As Jason Hickel tweeted17 this week: